Cloud Computing

 Big Data – The Genie is out of the Bottle!

-Back in early 2011 myself and 15 other members of the Executive team at Ingres were taking a bet on the future of our company.
-We knew that we needed to do something big and bold, and decided to build what we thought the standard data platform would be in 5-7 years.
-A small minority of the people on that team did not believe this was possible and left, while the rest of us focused on making that happen.
+Back in early 2011, me and other members of the Executive team at Ingres were taking a bet on the future of our company.
+We knew we needed to do something big and bold, so we decided to build what we thought the standard data platform would be in 5-7 years.
+A small minority of the team members did not believe this was possible and left, while the rest focused on making that happen.
 There were three strategic acquisitions to fill-in the gaps on our Big Data platform.
-Today (as Actian) we have nearly achieved our goal.
-It was a leap of faith back then, but our vision turned out to be spot-on and our gamble is paying off today.
+Today (as Actian), we have nearly achieved our goal.
+It was a leap of faith back then, but our vision turned out to be spot-on, and our gamble is paying off today.

-Every day my mailbox is filled with stories, seminars, white papers, etc. about Big Data.
-While it feels like this is becoming more mainstream, it is interesting to read and hear the various comments on the subject.
-They range from, “It’s not real” and “It’s irrelevant” to “It can be transformational for your business” to “Without big data there would be no <insert company name here>.”
+My mailbox is filled daily with stories, seminars, white papers, etc., about Big Data.
+While it feels like this is becoming more mainstream, reading and hearing the various comments on the subject is interesting.
+They range from “It’s not real” and “It’s irrelevant” to “It can be transformational for your business” to “Without big data, there would be no <insert company name here>.”

 What I continue to find amazing is hearing comments about big data being optional.
 It’s not – that genie has already been let out of the bottle.
 There are incredible opportunities for those companies that understand and embrace the potential.
 I like to tell people that big data can be their unfair advantage in business.
 Is that really the case?
 Let’s explore that assertion and find out.

-First, let’s keep in mind that big data is really just another tool.
-Like most tools it has the potential for misuse and abuse.
-And, whether a particular application is viewed as “good” or “bad” is dependent on the goals and perspective of the entity using the tool (which may be the polar opposite view of the groups of people targeted by those people or organizations).
-So, I will not attempt to make judgments about the various use cases, but rather present a few use cases and let you decide.
+First, let’s remember that big data is just another tool.
+Like most tools, it has the potential for misuse and abuse.
+Whether a particular application is viewed as “good” or “bad” is dependent on the goals and perspective of the entity using the tool (which may be the polar opposite view of the groups of people targeted by those people or organizations).
+So, I will not attempt to judge the various use cases but rather present a few use cases and let you decide.

-Scenario 1 – Sales Organization: What if you could not only understand what you were being told a prospect company needs, but also had a way to validate and refine that understanding?
+Scenario 1 – Sales Organization: What if you could understand what you were being told a prospect company needs and had a way to validate and refine that understanding?
 That’s half the battle in sales (budget, integration, and support / politics are other key hurdles).
-Data that helped you understand not only the actions of that organization (customers and industries, sales and purchases, gains and losses, etc.), but also the goals, interests and biases of the stakeholders and decision makers.
+Data that helped you understand not only the actions of that organization (customers and industries, sales and purchases, gains and losses, etc.) but also the stakeholders’ and decision-makers’ goals, interests, and biases.
 This could provide a holistic view of the environment and allow you to provide a highly targeted offering, with messaging tailored to each individual.
 That is possible, and I’ll explain soon.

-Scenario 2 – Hiring Organization: As a hiring manager there are many questions that cannot be asked.
+Scenario 2 – Hiring Organization: Many questions cannot be asked by a hiring manager.
 While I’m not an attorney, I would bet that State and Federal laws have not kept pace with technology.
-And, while those laws vary state by state, there are likely loopholes that allow for use of public records.
-Moreover, implied data that is not officially taken into consideration could color the judgment of a hiring manager or organization.
-For instance, if you wanted to “get a feeling” if a candidate might fit-in with the team or the culture of the organization, or have interests and views that are aligned with or contrary to your own, you could look for personal internet activity that would provide a more accurate picture of that person’s interests.
+And while those laws vary state by state, there are likely loopholes allowing public records to be used.
+Moreover, implied data that is not officially considered could color the judgment of a hiring manager or organization.
+For instance, if you wanted to “get a feeling” that a candidate might fit in with the team or the culture of the organization or have interests and views that are aligned with or contrary to your own, you could look for personal internet activity that would provide a more accurate picture of that person’s interests.

-Do some of these things seem impossible, or at least implausible?
+Do some of these things seem impossible or at least implausible?
 Personally, I don’t believe so.
 Let’s start with the typical data that our credit card companies, banks, search engines, and social network sites already have related to us.
-Add to that the identified information that is available for purchase from marketing companies and various government agencies.
+Add to that the identified information available for purchase from marketing companies and various government agencies.
 That alone can provide a pretty comprehensive view of us.
-But, there is so much more that’s available.
+But there is so much more that’s available.

-Think about the potential of gathering information from intelligent devices that are accessible through the Internet, or your alarm and video monitoring system, etc. These are intended to be private data sources, but one thing history has taught us is that anything accessible is subject to unauthorized access and use (just think about the numerous recent credit card hacking incidents).
+Consider the potential of gathering information from intelligent devices accessible through the Internet, your alarm and video monitoring system, etc. These are intended to be private data sources, but one thing history has taught us is that anything accessible is subject to unauthorized access and use (just think about the numerous recent credit card hacking incidents).

-Even de-identified data (medical / health / prescription / insurance claim data is one major example), which receives much less protection and can often be purchased, could be correlated with a reasonably high degree of confidence to gain understanding on other “private” aspects of your life.
-The key is to look for connections (websites, IP addresses, locations, businesses, people), things that are logically related (such as illnesses / treatments / prescriptions), and then make as accurate of an identification as possible (stylometry looks at things like sentence complexity, function words, co-location of words, misspellings and misuse of words, etc. and will likely someday take into consideration things like idea density).
+Even de-identified data (medical / health / prescription / insurance claim data is one major example), which receives much less protection and can often be purchased, could be correlated with a reasonably high degree of confidence to gain an understanding of other “private” aspects of your life.
+The key is to look for connections (websites, IP addresses, locations, businesses, people), things that are logically related (such as illnesses / treatments / prescriptions), and then accurately identify (stylometry looks at things like sentence complexity, function words, co-location of words, misspellings and misuse of words, etc. and will likely someday take into consideration things like idea density).
 It is nearly impossible to remain anonymous in the Age of Big Data.

-There has been a paradigm shift when it comes to the practical application of data analysis, and the companies that understand this and embrace it will likely perform better than those who don’t.
+There has been a paradigm shift regarding the practical application of data analysis, and the companies that understand this and embrace it will likely perform better than those that don’t.
 There are new ethical considerations that arise from this technology, and likely new laws and regulations as well.
 But for now, the race is on!

 Getting Started with Big Data

-Being in Sales I have the opportunity to speak to a lot of customers and prospects about many things.
-Most are interested in Cloud Computing and Big Data, but often they don’t fully understand how they will leverage the technology to maximize the benefit.
+Being in Sales, I have the opportunity to speak to many customers and prospects about many things.
+Most are interested in Cloud Computing and Big Data, but often they don’t fully understand how they will leverage the technology to maximize the benefits.

 Here is a simple three-step process that I use:

-1. For Big Data I explain that there is no single correct definition.
-Because of this I recommend that companies focus on what they need rather than on what to call it.
+1. For Big Data, I explain that there is no single correct definition.
+Because of this, I recommend that companies focus on what they need rather than what to call it.
 Results are more important than definitions for these purposes.

 2. Relate the technology to something people are likely already familiar with (extending those concepts).
 For example: Cloud computing is similar to virtualization and has many of the same benefits; Big Data is similar to data warehousing.
 This helps make new concepts more tangible in any context.

-3. Provide a high-level explanation of how “new and old” are different, and why new is better using specific examples that they should relate to.
-For example: Cloud computing often occurs in an external data center – possibly one that you may not even know where it is, so security can be even more complex than with in-house systems and applications.
+3. Provide a high-level explanation of how “new and old” are different and why new is better using specific examples that they should relate to.
+For example: Cloud computing often occurs in an external data center – possibly one where you may not even know where it is- so security can be even more complex than in-house systems and applications.
 It is possible to have both Public and Private Clouds, and a public cloud from a major vendor may be more secure and easier to implement than a similar system using your own hardware;

-But, our vision changed over time and we did not know exactly what we needed until the very end.
-After 7 years our basement was very full and it was difficult to find things.
-When we moved to a bigger house we did have a lot of what we needed.
-But, we also had many things that we no longer wanted or needed.
+But, our vision changed over time and we did not know exactly what we needed until the end.
+After 7 years, our basement was very full, and finding things difficult.
+When we moved to a bigger house, we did have a lot of what we needed.
+But we also had many things that we no longer wanted or needed.
 And, there were a few things we wished that we had purchased earlier.
-We did our best, and most of what we did was beneficial, but those purchases were speculative and in the end there was some waste.
+We did our best, and most of what we did was beneficial, but those purchases were speculative, and in the end, there was some waste.

-How many of you would have thought that Social Media Sentiment Analysis would be important 5 years ago?
+How many of you would have thought Social Media Sentiment Analysis would be important 5 years ago?
 How many would have thought that hashtag usage would have become so pervasive in all forms of media?
 How many understood the importance of location information (and even the time stamp for that location)?
-My guess is that it would be less than 50% of all companies.
+I guess it would be less than 50% of all companies.

-This ambiguity is both the good and bad thing about big data.
-In the old data warehouse days you knew what was important because this was your data about your business, systems, and customers.
-While IT may have seemed tough before, it can be much more challenging now.
-But, the payoff can also be much larger so it is worth the effort.
-Many times you don’t know what you don’t know – and you just need to accept that.
+This ambiguity is both a good and bad thing about big data.
+In the old data warehouse days, you knew what was important because this was your data about your business, systems, and customers.
+While IT may have seemed tough in the past, it can be much more challenging now.
+But the payoff can also be much larger, so it is worth the effort.
+You often don’t know what you don’t know – and you just need to accept that.

 Robust and flexible data integration, data protection, and data privacy will all become far more important in the near future!
 This is just the beginning for Big Data.